 Many patients have expressed concern about the required 30-minute wait time following an injection.
 Please consider the following points about the waiting period.

 - The waiting period is important as it allows us to monitor patients for reactions to their allergy shots.

 - With so many people working from home and area schools closed, we have seen patients coming throughout the day for allergy injections, rather than at peak times you may have experienced in the past, such as the end of the day.
-This has reduced the number of patients in our waiting rooms, as has the reduction in our physician visit schedules described above.
+This has reduced the number of patients in our waiting rooms.